matepek/jasl/README.md

  * [gn]: This tool is developed by the chromium project.
 [Download it!](https://refi64.com/gn-builds/) or build yourself.
  * [ninja]: A pretty fast build tool.
 [Install it](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) or [download](https://github.com/ninja-build/ninja/releases)
  * [python](https://www.python.org/downloads/): It is required by [gn].
 Note: Make sure your python directory is contained by the ```PATH``` environment variable.

+There is a ```build/build_helper.py``` script.
+If it is called with --install parameter, it will download the gn and ninja.

 Once again: One doesn't have to deal with this.
 It is only for those who would like to see the test results themselves.
 (I've chosen [gn] because I wanted to understand and learn the technology a bit.)